 We have targets and developed processes for monitoring some of our indirect Scope 3 emissions.
-For food and beverages, we are aiming to reduce kg CO_2e/kg by 30 per cent by 2025, from the base year 2018.
+For food and beverages, we are aiming to reduce kg $CO_2e/kg$ by 30 per cent by 2025, from the base year 2018.

 In Scope 3, we have a further target that is related to our supply chain.
-The target is for 75 per cent

-Reporting on Coor's sustainability management GRI content index 2024 Auditor's opinion of emissions from the Scope 3 categories purchased goods and services and upstream transportation to come from suppliers who have had their targets validated by the SBTi or an equivalent body by 2026.
+The target is for 75 per cent of emissions from the Scope 3 categories purchased goods and services and upstream transportation to come from suppliers who have had their targets validated by the SBTi or an equivalent body by 2026.